 A donor may create a retained life estate with a personal residence, vacation home, farm or possibly shares in a cooperative housing development.
 A Retained Life Estate Agreement is an irrevocable gift.

-The appraised value of your property may count in the Evolution to Excellence fundraising campaign, in your next anniversary reunion, and towards Roundtable annual recognition.
+The appraised value of your property may count in the Evolution to Excellence fundraising campaign, and towards your next anniversary reunion.
 Contact the Annie Clarkson Society for help related to your unique circumstances.

 Before discussing a life estate agreement, a donor should consider several points: